 I hate to say it, but it’s already that time of year again: time to spring clean.
-We’ve found ourselves at home desperately finding new activities to occupy us – did I mention we have all sorts of fun ways to keep yourselves busy and the kids happy (and quiet)?
 Let’s face it, we’ve all been putting off a dull task or ten but there’s no time like the present to declutter your home.
-If you’re a keen reader or an avid Netflix-user, you’ve probably already heard of Marie Kondo, the queen of spring cleaning.
-Kondo demonstrates the joy of decluttering our homes, holding onto only what makes us happy following a 5 step guide she coined “The KonMari Method”.
+If you’re a keen reader or an avid Netflix user, you’ve probably already heard of Marie Kondo, the queen of spring cleaning.
+Kondo demonstrates the joy of decluttering our homes, holding onto only what makes us happy following a 5-step guide she coined “The KonMari Method”.

 The KonMari Method